wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/understand-co-management/includes/3-learn-about-co-management-prerequisites.md

 - Microsoft Intune
 - Azure AD Premium

 A Microsoft Intune license is created for you when you sign up for the Intune free trial.
 As part of this trial, you'll also have a trial Enterprise Mobility + Security (EMS) subscription.

-  > [!Note]
-  > An Enterprise Mobility + Security (EMS) subscription includes both Azure Active Directory Premium and Microsoft Intune.
+An Enterprise Mobility + Security (EMS) subscription includes both Azure Active Directory Premium and Microsoft Intune.

 You need at least one Intune license for you as the administrator to access the Microsoft Endpoint Manager admin center.
-If you are unable to access this portal using the step below, or don't have an Intune license, sign up now for the [Intune free trial](/mem/intune/fundamentals/free-trial-sign-up).
+If you are unable to access this portal using the step below, or if you don't have an Intune license, you can sign up now for the [Intune free trial](/mem/intune/fundamentals/free-trial-sign-up).

 To confirm your Microsoft Intune license or trial, use the following steps: